 potential security violators.
 To ensure that visitors are received cordially and helpfully.
-Undertake routine maintenance of premises and equipment.
+Undertake routine maintenance of premises and equipment literacy and numeracy and ability to converse in simple English.
+Some experience in a security environment

 SKILLS/EDUCATION

 REQUIREMENTS Some primary education and basic